minprog/programmeren-ik/overviews/3 Fifteen/overview.md

 ## Grading

-Above, the weight of each problem is noted.
 All programs have to be submitted in full in order to progress to the next module, which will be automatically checked using `check50`.
 Normally, you can see the results on this website soon after submitting.

 Your TA will assess your programs as soon as every student has finished the module.